wilbcn/BlueTeam/SIEM/Datadog-Intro.md

 # 🔎 Datadog: Introducing a new security tool!

 ## 📖 Overview
-This project is an expansion on my hands-on SIEM series.
-In previous projects I have focused primarily on Splunk, leveraging its capabilities for investigative work on attacker datasets, and practice creating alerts / dashboards in a SOC-style mindset.
-In this project, I pivot to Datadog, a cloud-based monitoring and analytics platform.
-I explore Datadogs UI as a whole, while focusing on Datadog's Cloud SIEM tool which is a solution built on top of Datadog's log management platform, designed to detect threats in cloud-scale environments.
-With this project I am expanding my skillset, familiarising myself with security standard tools outside of Splunk, showcasing my proactiveness and adaptability to other platforms.
+This project builds on my hands-on SIEM series.
+While I previously focused on Splunk for threat detection and dashboarding, here I pivot to Datadog, a cloud-native monitoring and analytics platform.
+Specifically, I focus on Cloud SIEM, Datadog’s log-based threat detection layer, designed for modern, cloud-scale environments.
+My goal is to broaden my platform exposure, demonstrate proactive learning, and simulate end-to-end detection workflows using Datadog.

 ## 🎯 Goals
 - Configure and launch a fresh EC2 instance running Windows